salihmarangoz/capsicum_superellipsoid_detector/README.md

 - **`~superellipsoids`** ("superellipsoid_msgs/SuperellipsoidArray")
   - Optimized superellipsoids output.
 Headers are the same for all superellipsoids.
 - **`~superellipsoids_surface`** ("sensor_msgs/PointCloud2")
-  - XYZ pointcloud for the surface of superellipsoids.
+  - XYZL pointcloud for the surface of superellipsoids.
 - **`~centers_prior`** ("sensor_msgs/PointCloud2")
-  - XYZ pointcloud for predicted centers via only using surface normals.
+  - XYZL pointcloud for predicted centers via only using surface normals.
 Recommended only for debugging.
 - **`~centers_optimized`** ("sensor_msgs/PointCloud2")
-  - XYZ pointcloud for centers computed after the superellipsoid optimization.
+  - XYZL pointcloud for centers computed after the superellipsoid optimization.
 Centers for failed optimizations will not be published.
 Recommended only for debugging.
 - **`~pc_preprocessed`** ("sensor_msgs/PointCloud2")
   - XYZLNormal pointcloud after applying clustering and surface normal estimation on to the inputs pointcloud.
 - **`~missing_surfaces`** ("sensor_msgs/PointCloud2")
   - XYZL pointcloud representing (estimated) missing data points on an superellipsoid.
-Labels are indicating the object id.
 - **`~surface_normals_marker`** ("visualization_msgs::MarkerArray")
-  - Use only for debugging.
+  - Use only for debugging/visualization.
 Arrow markers for visualizing surface normals.
 Surface normals are flipped towards the predicted cluster center.
-Only recommended for debugging.
-Use `~xyz_label_normal` for further processing.

 ### Transforms